garrardkitchen/resume/content/blog/principles.md

 (think MVC, CQRS, bounded context, etc...)

 It's all about doing the right this in the right place!
-I recently ran and engineered a project that involved our own hosted solution, solution hosted on Azure and a solution hosted on the Twilio Cloud (Serverless).
-Originally, the requirements did not include the Twilio Cloud and would have required a ton of additional efforts if we'd stuck this brief.
-Thankfully, I chose to take full advantage of what the Twilio has to offer and used a combination of Twilio Flow and Twilio Serverless functions.
-This identification of the SoCs meant:
+I recently ran, architected and co-developed a project that involved our own hosted solution, a solution hosted on **Azure** and a solution hosted on the **Twilio Cloud** (**Serverless**).
+Originally, the requirements did not include the **Twilio Cloud** and would have required a bucket load more efforts if we'd stuck with that brief.
+Thankfully, I chose to take full advantage of what **Twilio** has to offer and used a combination of **Twilio Flow** and **Twilio Serverless Functions**.
+By establishing these SoCs meant:

 - a less stressful implementation
-- minor changes to our own hosted solutions
+- a light touch to our own hosted solutions
-- a huge amount of fun working with Serverless (has been my favourite and advocated approach for several years!)
+- a huge amount of fun working with **Serverless** (has been my favourite and advocated approach for several years!)
-- a huge saving of time.
+- a huge saving of time
-- gave use a range of options when dealing with specific edge and corner cases which, again, gave us a further time saving
+- made available a greater range of options when dealing with specific edge and corner cases which, again, gave us a further time saving

 ## [SOLID]()